aenoboa1/ML_Zoomcamp-Capstone-Project/readme.md

 You should see(This really long input):
 ![docker2](https://github.com/aenoboa1/ML_Zoomcamp-Capstone-Project/blob/master/img/deployment/docker3.png?raw=true)

-This is the output for the image I prepared, we can see that is indeed a :banana:
+This is the output for the image I prepared, we can see that is indeed a :banana: <br>

-**This image in reference:**
+**The image in reference:**
 <img src="https://i.imgur.com/Wj4Lajm.png" alt="drawing" width="200"/>